Estimated reading time: 10 minutes

 Like other dietary fatty acids, EPA and DHA are transported in the circulation mainly as triglycerides in lipoprotein particles.
 These two fatty acids are incorporated into phospholipids in cell membranes throughout the body, particularly in the heart and brain.
 They are also stored in fat tissue as triglycerides.

-Effects of Fish Oil on Risk Factors and Cardiovascular Disease Mechanisms
+The Effects of Fish Oil on Health and Cardiovascular Disease Mechanisms

 The intake of marine omega-3 fatty acids may have several health benefits.
-For example, some studies suggest positive effects on rheumatoid arthritis (4), inflammatory bowel disease (5) and Alzheimer’s disease (6).
+For example, some studies suggest positive effects on rheumatoid arthritis (3), inflammatory bowel disease (4) and Alzheimer’s disease (5).
+There is also evidence suggesting that fish oil may promote hair growth (6).

 Most of the research on the possible health benefits of omega-3 fatty acids has been within the field of cardiovascular medicine.
 Several studies have addressed the effects on cardiovascular risk factors, endothelial function, blood clotting and inflammation.